How to Track Marketing Revenue in Google Analytics 4

 What is Google Analytics 4 revenue tracking?

-As a marketer, you should always be proving why your work matters to your company, and using revenue tracking in Google Analytics is the best way to get started.
+As a marketer, you should always be proving why your work matters to your company, and using revenue tracking in Google Analytics is one way to get started.

 Revenue tracking lets you see the marketing channels, landing pages, and keywords that are driving the most monetary value for your business.